newjersey/innovation.nj.gov/content/_projects/training-explorer.md

 ### Partners

-- New Jersey Department of Labor
+-   NJ State Department of Labor
 -   New Jersey Office of the Secretary of Higher Education
-- New Jersey Department of Education
+-   NJ State Department of Education
 -   Heldrich Center for Workforce Development at Rutgers University
 -   New Jersey Council on Community Colleges
 -   Schmidt Futures
 -   Lumina Foundation